durantschoon/gatl-modern/README.md

 # Branch info: feature/modernize-cpp23

 ⚙️ **Modernization in Progress**: This fork of GATL is being actively updated to C++23, with a focus on test-driven development using doctest.
 We're modernizing the codebase to take advantage of new language features while preserving compatibility with the original API.
 Future phases might explore C++26 enhancements.

 ⚙️ **Multi-Language Goals**: This fork will experiment with Rust implementations, using shared tests to ensure consistency across language versions.
+The Rust implementation provides a parallel, memory-safe alternative with the same geometric algebra capabilities.

 ## 🚀 Development Goals

 - **C++23 Modernization**: Update codebase to leverage C++23 features while maintaining API compatibility
 - **Test-Driven Development**: Implement comprehensive test suite using doctest framework
-- **Rust Implementation**: Create parallel Rust version with shared test specifications
+- **Rust Implementation**: Create parallel Rust version with shared test specifications and memory-safe geometric algebra operations
+- **Cross-Language Consistency**: Ensure both C++ and Rust implementations produce identical results through shared test data
 - **Performance Optimization**: Leverage compile-time optimizations and modern language features
 - **Documentation**: Maintain comprehensive documentation for both C++ and Rust versions